lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ### Why withdrawal-based exits

 EIP-7002 lets the protocol trigger withdrawals from the execution layer using validators' `0x01` and `0x02` withdrawal credentials.
-Building VEBO around PWRs and FWRs:
+Building the TWO around PWRs and FWRs:

 - Allows **precise stake exit** from `0x02` validators in CMv2 using partial withdrawals, leaving the validator active.
 - **Eliminates unproductive stake time** — ETH keeps earning rewards right up until a withdrawal is processed, with no idle time behind a queued full exit waiting for the sweep to reach the exited validator.